Hybrid manufacturing workflow combining industrial 3D printing and CNC machining for production components

 Bias Toward CNC When

-• Critical features require +/-0.025 mm tolerances, mirror finishes, or gauged fits.
+• Critical features require ±0.025 mm tolerances, gauged fits, or higher surface-quality control.

-• You are ramping to 50-5,000 pieces and want predictable unit cost.
+• You are ramping to 50-5,000 pieces and need predictable unit economics.

 • Material pedigree, certifications, or fatigue performance are non-negotiable.

-• The geometry is prismatic or easily accessible with standard tooling.
+• The geometry is prismatic or fully accessible with standard tooling.

 Our team frequently combines both processes.
 We print near-net geometry to capture complex internal features, then finish critical faces, bores, and datums on CNC equipment.
 This shortens lead time, reduces waste, and keeps tight tolerances where they matter.
 Hybrid builds also simplify qualification because additive manages the complexity while machining preserves legacy inspection steps.

-• Design for additive to capture internal channels, then define machining stock allowances on critical faces.
+1. Design for additive complexity and define machining stock on critical faces.

 Additive build plate displaying support structures prior to CNC finishing